-But, this is also probably one of the most difficult tasks ever.
+Being pregnant is the most amazing experience!
 There is so much to worry about and one of the most common of worries is the diet to be adopted.
 After all, these 9 months dictate the health of the baby in the future.
 Caution and care take over everything else.
 Here is suggestion that can add a great deal to your nutrition chart – beetroots!
+Yes, know why beetroot during pregnancy is safe

 This reddish vegetable is full of nutritive powers that can bring about a lot of change in a women’s health during pregnancy.
 Many people have called the beetroot or “Chukandar” in Hindi a ‘super food’ because of its various health benefits.
-Dieticians, almost everywhere, advocate the inclusion of a certain amount of beetroot into the daily diet plan for pregnant women.
+Is beetroot good for pregnancy?
+Well many dieticians, almost everywhere, advocate the inclusion of a certain amount of beetroot into the daily diet plan for pregnant women.
 During pregnancy, beetroot can be taken as a salad, or you can even bake it or boil it along with other green, leafy vegetables.

 1. Increases The Iron Content: